bio-guoda/preston/src/main/resources/bio/guoda/preston/jekyll/index.md

 ### Introducing Content-based Biodiversity Data Archives.

-This automatically generated website contains a versioned archive of a custom selection of specimen records and associated media.
-The selection is made using the [iDigBio Search API](https://www.idigbio.org/wiki/index.php/IDigBio_API), a powerful search engine powered by Elastic Search that contains over 130M vouchered specimen records, or the [GBIF occurrence search API](https://www.gbif.org/developer/occurrence) covering over a billion indexed biodiversity data records.
+This automatically generated website contains a versioned archive of a custom selection of occurrence/specimen records and associated media.
+The selection is made using currently available biodiversity search indexes like the [iDigBio Search API](https://www.idigbio.org/wiki/index.php/IDigBio_API) or the [GBIF Occurrence Search API](https://www.gbif.org/developer/occurrence).
 The indexed data is archived using [Preston](https://github.com/bio-guoda/preston), a biodiversity data tracker that can version entire biodiversity dataset networks.
 Finally, the website is generated from the archived content using [Jekyll](https://jekyllrb.com/), the static site generator that powers GitHub pages.

 <a href="assets/preston.dot.svg"><img src="assets/preston.dot.svg" style="height: 30em;"/></a>